 - October 29, 1 pm-3 pm: Environmental Allies: A Conversation about Equity And Environmentalism (second opportunity)

-And get ideas to TAKE ACTION on climate below.
+You can also get ideas to TAKE ACTION on climate below.

 The One Tam Summit is a biannual program that brings together One Tam partner staff, scientists, students, and community members to learn about the health of Mt.
 Tam, where we need more information, and how we can all help protect the mountain.
 The Summits bring actionable research to land managers, and provides a forum for sharing information with each other and with interested stakeholders and community members.